jhorapb/lane-detection-sdc/README.md

-Image processing algorithm with the OpenCV library in Python to detect lane objects in image and video.
+Image processing algorithm with the OpenCV library in Python to detect lane objects on image and video.